Mazlan has an affinity for trivia and fun facts that he loves to share with others.

 Studies on the benefits of massage show that it is a stress reliever.
-So can we also assume the same with snake massage therapy?
+So, can we assume the same with snake massage therapy?

 Alternative Treatments for Depression

-Because of its claimed ability to relieve stress, it is also touted as the alternative treatments for depression.
+Because of its claimed ability to relieve stress, it is also touted as an alternative treatment for depression.